SPEEKI CUSTOMER AGREEMENT (TERMS & CONDITIONS)

 (b) if applicable, an installation date for the installation of the Deliverables.

 6.2.
 Speeki reserves the right to determine the method of providing the Services and supplying the Deliverables to the Customer and the cost of delivering the materials will be included in the Price unless otherwise agreed between the parties.

 6.3.
-Speeki is under no obligation to deliver the Deliverables until the Customer pays the Price in full.
+Except as otherwise specified in the Schedule, Speeki is under no obligation to deliver the Deliverables until the Customer pays the Price in full.

 7. Licences and ownership of Intellectual Property Rights

 7.1.
-The Customer will own all right, title and interest, including all Intellectual Property Rights, in the Customer’s Existing Materials.
+The Customer will own all right, title and interest, including all Intellectual Property Rights, in the Customer’s Existing Materials and the Customer Content.

 7.2.
-The Customer grants to Speeki a non-exclusive, irrevocable, perpetual, fully paid up, royalty-free and worldwide licence to use, copy, modify and adapt the Customer’s Existing Materials for the purpose of providing the Services and the Deliverables to the Customer.
+The Customer grants to Speeki a non-exclusive, irrevocable, perpetual, fully paid up, royalty-free and worldwide licence to use, copy, modify and adapt the Customer’s Existing Materials and the Customer Content for the purpose of providing the Services and the Deliverables to the Customer.

 7.4.
-Speeki grants to the Customer a non-exclusive and non-transferrable licence to access and use the Deliverables for the Customer’s internal business purposes for the duration of the paid-up subscription term and in accordance with the subscription parameters (as specified in the Schedule).
+Speeki grants to the Customer a non-exclusive and non-transferrable licence to access and use the Deliverables for the Customer’s internal business purposes:

 8. Customer responsibilities and restrictions